Learn

 • Factually summarising the key features of an investing platform

-• Talking about your own personal experience - provided you don’t make a recommendation (e.g. avoid saying things like: “I invested in XYZ and made a fortune, so you should too.”)
+• Talking about your own experience - provided you don’t make a recommendation (e.g. avoid saying things like: “I invested in XYZ and made a fortune, so you should too.”)

 • Comparing the pros and cons of different types of investments (e.g. “with ETFs you get easy diversification, but you have to pay an ongoing management fee.”)